Pulsar Constraints on Screened Modified Gravity: Introduction

 \section{Introduction}

-The acceleration of the Universe\cite{Perlmutter:1998hx, Riess:1998cb} may be due to the existence of modified gravity on large scales\cite{Khoury:2010xi}.
-In most known scenarios, this possibility is realised by augmenting the gravitational sector with a scalar field.
-Scalar-tensor theories lead to detectable effects in the solar system which have been constrained drastically by the Cassini probe\cite{Bertotti:2003rm}.
-In practice, this requires that the scalar field must be screened in dense environments.
-Such models abound and fall within three distinct categories which can be easily understood using the Lagrangian
+Infra-red modifications of gravity \cite{Khoury:2010xi,Boisseau:2000pr} are a popular explanation for the apparent acceleration of the Universe\cite{Perlmutter:1998hx, Riess:1998cb}.
+In many scenarios, this possibility is realised by augmenting the gravitational sector with a scalar field coupled to matter.
+Scalar-tensor theories generically lead to detectable effects in the solar system which have been constrained drastically by the Cassini probe\cite{Bertotti:2003rm} and other such experiments (see \cite{Will:2001mx} for a review).
+Any viable theory that produces interesting cosmological effects therefore requires some sort of \textit{screening mechanism} that renders the effect of the scalar negligible in dense environments.
+There are three distinct mechanisms which can be classified in the Einstein frame using the expansion of the full Lagrangian of the theory up to second order in the small variation $\delta\phi$ of the scalar field around the background value $\phi_0$

-corresponding to small variations $\delta\phi$ of the scalar field around the background value $\phi_0$.
-The scalar field couples to the trace of the matter energy momentum tensor $\delta T$.
-The scalar force is screened by the Vainshtein mechanism\cite{Vainshtein:1972sx} when $Z(\phi_\infty)$ is large enough that the coupling of the normalised field $\beta(\phi_0)/Z^{1/2}(\phi_0)$ is small enough.
-The chameleon mechanism\cite{Khoury:2003aq,Khoury:2003rn,Brax:2004qh} occurs when the mass $m(\phi_0)$ is large enough to suppress the range of the scalar force.
-Finally, the symmetron or dilaton screenings are such that $\beta(\phi_0)$ itself is small\cite{Pietroni:2005pv,Olive:2007aj,Hinterbichler:2010es,Brax:2010gi}.
-In all these cases, the background value $\phi_0$ depends on the environment and the screening mechanisms occur in the presence of dense matter.
+The background value $\phi_0$ itself depends on the environment and in particular on the background matter density.
+At second order, the scalar field couples to the variation of the trace of the matter energy momentum tensor $\delta T$ via the coupling constant $\beta(\phi_0)$.
+Both the wavefunction normalisation $Z(\phi_0)$ and the mass of the scalar field $m(\phi_0)$ depend on the environment as does the matter coupling $\beta(\phi_0)$.
+All in all, the three effective parameters $Z(\phi_0)$, $m(\phi_0)$ and $\beta(\phi_0)$ are enough to distinguish the main screening mechanisms.